petergrace1618/Live-Project-MVC/README.md

 # MVC Live Project

 As an intern at Prosper I.T.
 Consulting, I contributed to the CMS for a local theater group.
-The project was an ASP.NET MVC web application hosted on Azure.
+The Agile project was an ASP.NET MVC web application hosted on Azure.
 Here are the stories I worked on and my solutions.

 ### Restrict Access to Productions Delete Page
 If a User appends /Delete/#, where # is the ID of one of the Productions, the User gets taken to that Production's Delete page.
 This means that a random User, if they are able to guess a valid ID, is currently able to delete Productions.
 Fix this issue by restricting access to the Delete page so that only Users signed in as Admin can access the page.

 **Solution:**

 The relevant code was in `Controllers/ProductionsController.cs`:
 ```c#
 // GET: Productions/Delete/5